 AI Resources

-Generative AI refers to artificial intelligence systems that can create content, such as text, images, code, and more.
-These tools generate responses based on patterns in large data sets.
+Generative AI refers to artificial intelligence systems that can create content, such as text, images, and code.
+These tools typically generate responses based on patterns in large data sets.
 While powerful, AI-generated content can sometimes be inaccurate or biased, making critical evaluation essential.
-As educators preparing students for careers that increasingly utilize AI, it’s important we help our students understand how to use it responsibly.
+As educators preparing students for careers that increasingly utilize AI, it’s important we help our students understand how to use AI responsibly.

 - ChatGPT / Copilot / Gemini: Answers questions, assists with brainstorming, and generates content

-- Adobe Firefly / DALL·E: Creates AI-generated images or video from text prompts
+- Adobe Firefly / DALL·E / Nano Banana: Creates AI-generated images or video from text prompts

 - GitHub Copilot: Helps programmers write and debug code

-- Latimer AI / Perplexity AI: Assists with research and summarizing
+- Latimer AI / Perplexity AI / Notebook LM: Assists with research and summarizing

-While these uses can enhance learning, students may also misuse AI by submitting AI-generated work as their own or relying on it without critical thinking.
-Clear guidelines are essential to address ethical concerns.
+While some of these uses can enhance learning, educators have raised concerns about the harms of cognitive offloading - when students use AI to replace, rather than enhance their learning.
+For example, some students may misuse AI by submitting AI-generated work as their own or relying on it to generate answers to exams.

-A clear AI policy is critical to help students understand how AI tools are permitted and not permitted in your course.
-When creating your class AI policy, consider:
+An AI course policy helps students understand how and when AI may be used or not used in your specific class.
+When creating your AI policy, consider:

 - Defining acceptable use: Outline when AI use is permitted in your classroom (e.g., brainstorming, reviewing, refining) and when it is not (e.g., submitting AI-generated essays).